Updated September 2023

 - considerations to keep in mind when buying one; and

-- the question of insurance for your static caravan.
+- insurance for your static caravan.

 The intention is not to convince you to buy a static caravan, but to present to you a range of brief facts and information in order to help you decide whether or not such a purchase is for you.

-This guide refers to static caravans only and not park homes, which are designed for permanent residential use.
+As a reminder this guide refers to static caravans only and not park homes, which are designed for permanent residential use.

 Why buy a static home?